a-lipson/math/homework/analysis/336/project/sections/discussion.typ

   Since this limit diverges, then $n!$ grows faster than any $a b^n$.
 ]

+Note that asymptotic equivalence requires constant.
+We can make cruder comparisons with benchmark functions.
+We use big and little "O" notations to relate the behavior of a given function $f$ to known functions:
+$$

 [TODO: populate the definitions of the following sections.]

 == Generating Functions